Forget Paris: As themselves

-NBA Cameos
+NBA cameos

 During scenes in which Mickey is working as a referee, several professional basketball players play themselves.

 David Robinson and the San Antonio Spurs play Charles Barkley, Dan Majerle and the Phoenix Suns in a crucial game of the Western Conference Finals.
 Also in this scene is Kevin Johnson and the Suns coach at the time, Paul Westphal.

 Mickey also officiates a Los Angeles Lakers-Detroit Pistons game during Kareem Abdul-Jabbar's final season.
 Having a "bad day," Mickey throws Kareem out of the game for no apparent reason, then does the same to Detroit Pistons stars Isiah Thomas and Bill Laimbeer, then eventually the entire roster of both teams.

 Also seen are Reggie Miller, Tim Hardaway, Patrick Ewing, John Starks, Chris Mullin, Spud Webb (to whom Mickey says, "You're the only one I can talk to,"—both Webb and Billy Crystal are 5'7" tall), Kurt Rambis, Charles Oakley, Horace Grant, Dennis Rodman, Sean Elliott, Marques Johnson and, while Mickey was watching a game at home on his couch, Michael Jordan on television.

 NBA broadcasters Marv Albert and Bill Walton also appear.

 Reception

 Critical reception

-On Rotten Tomatoes, Forget Paris has an approval rating of 48% based on 33 reviews.
+On review aggregator Rotten Tomatoes, Forget Paris has a "Rotten" score of 50% based on 34 reviews, with an average rating of 5.4/10.
 The website's critics consensus states: "In addition to its titular exhortation, Forget Paris also forgets to offer rom-com fans enough romance or comedy to fill a feature worth remembering."
-Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.
+Audiences surveyed by CinemaScore gave the film an average grade of B on a scale of A to F.

-Roger Ebert of the Chicago Sun-Times gave it 3.5/4 and wrote: "By all rights, the movie should be a pale imitation of its betters, but sometimes lightning does strike twice, and this is a wonderful film, filled with romantic moments that ring true, and with great big laughs."
+Roger Ebert of the Chicago Sun-Times gave it 3.5/4, and wrote: "By all rights, the movie should be a pale imitation of its betters, but sometimes lightning does strike twice, and this is a wonderful film, filled with romantic moments that ring true, and with great big laughs."

-Kim Newman of Empire Magazine gave it 3 out of 5 and wrote: "Towards the end you wish they'd just get it over with, but this film usually overcomes even the most cynical viewer's resistance."
+Kim Newman of Empire gave it three out of five, and wrote: "Towards the end you wish they'd just get it over with, but this film usually overcomes even the most cynical viewer's resistance."

-Owen Gleiberman of Entertainment Weekly gave it a grade C- and called it "a romantic comedy made up entirely of yuppie signifiers".
-Gleiberman continued "Forget Paris bounces along with bright, cheery proficiency, and there are a few laughs in it, but it’s the kind of skin-crawling comedy in which cliches are used to convey "meaningful" experience."
+Owen Gleiberman of Entertainment Weekly gave it a grade C− and called it "a romantic comedy made up entirely of yuppie signifiers".
+Gleiberman continued: "Forget Paris bounces along with bright, cheery proficiency, and there are a few laughs in it, but it’s the kind of skin-crawling comedy in which cliches are used to convey "meaningful" experience."